apache/spark/docs/sql-migration-guide.md

 ## Upgrading from Spark SQL 3.3 to 3.4

   - Since Spark 3.4, Spark disables `hive.stats.autogather` by default, which means Hive tables won't automatically update statistics that can be consumed by Hive (not Spark).
 To restore the behavior before Spark 3.4, you can set `spark.hadoop.hive.stats.autogather` to `true`.
+  - Since Spark 3.4, Number or Number(\*) from Teradata will be treated as Decimal(38,18).
+In Spark 3.3 or earlier, Number or Number(\*) from Teradata will be treated as Decimal(38, 0), in which case the fractional part will be removed.

 ## Upgrading from Spark SQL 3.2 to 3.3